uriegel/Gtk4DotNet/README.md

 ## Prerequisites <a name="prerequisites"></a>

-### Necessary only depending on the version of Linux
+### Necessary prerequisites only depending on the version of Linux

 On modern Linux like Ubuntu 24.04 or Fedora 40 Gtk4DotNet apps will run out of the box (if you create a full contained single file exe), otherwise you have to install the necessary dotnet runtime.